anil-maurya/color-game/README.md

 1. Download or Clone repository
 2. open `index.html` in the browser.

-Note - Make user `colorgame.js` and `style.css` are in the root directory.
+Note - Make sure `colorgame.js` and `style.css` are in the root directory.

 ## Live Demo

-A lookalike project is hosted on `https://guessthecolor.com/`
+A similar project is hosted on `https://guessthecolor.com/`

 **Note**

-Neither I am the owner of the hosted version of the game nor this project's code is copied from there.
-Only the idea of functionality is taken from there.
+Neither I am the owner of the hosted version of the game nor source code is copied from there.
+Only the idea of functionality is taken.

 [Live Demo](https://guessthecolor.com/)